CongducPham/LowCostLoRaGw/gw_full_latest/README-advanced.md

 	> cat gateway_id.txt
 	00000027EBBEDA21

-If you use the config_gw.sh script, it can do it for you because you already have to provide the last 5 bytes of the gateway eth0 interface MAC address to config_gw.

-To run an operational gateway in the background, use option 0.
+cmd.sh will also set the gateway id in the local_conf.json file: "gateway_ID" : "00000027EBBEDA21".
+Then to start the gateway in background, use option 0.
 This option actually performs the following commands:

 	> sudo python ./start_gw.py &
 	> disown %1